vintaminm/TravelFinder/README.md

 * Weather comfort scores are based on historical averages, not real‑time forecasts.
 * Only one‑way ticket prices are considered; hotel costs, trip length, and round‑trip fares are not included.

----

-## Team

-(Replace with your actual names and roles.)

-* Member 1 – flight data and Amadeus integration
-* Member 2 – weather data and scoring design
-* Member 3 – Streamlit UI and visualizations
-* Member 4 – documentation and presentation